Overview

 Research

 Research on the growth of the life coaching industry suggests the field is growing in popularity as more people turn to coaches for guidance.
-Partially as a response to the industry's growth, a growing body of research explores the efficacy of life coaching and how individuals may benefit from it within the context of their own experiences.
+Partially as a response to the industry's growth, a growing body of research explores the efficacy of life coaching and how individuals may benefit from life coaching within the context of their own experiences.

 For example, a 2020 interventional study administered self-assessment questionnaires to 88 women dental students regarding their state of mental health and well-being.
 After a five-week coaching program, participants reported a significant reduction in anxiety, stress, and depression.

 Another study published in the Journal of Occupational and Organizational Psychology revealed that interacting with a workplace coach positively impacted organizational and individual outcomes.
-The findings also determined that the program was effective whether it involved e-coaching, in-person coaching, or a mixture of both.
+The findings also determined that the coaching program was effective whether it involved e-coaching, in-person coaching, or a mixture of both.

 Finding a coach